Thyroid Surgery Specialist in Birmingham, AL

 Thyroid surgery is a broad category that encompasses several different types of surgeries performed on the thyroid.

 Dr. Cameron Askew & Dr. S. Andrew Sabo are board-certified surgeons that perform a wide range of surgical procedures for patients in the Birmingham area, including thyroid surgery.
 Our practice provides the most advanced minimally invasive technologies and procedures to treat thyroid nodules or thyroid cancer.
-Learn more about your treatment options and call us today to schedule your appointment at our general surgery clinic in Birmingham!
+To learn more about your thyroid treatment options, please call our general surgery center in Birmingham, AL at (205) 874-9780 today.

 Reasons for Thyroid Surgery